ADA EHO Facebook

 Signs It's Time To Move To An Assisted Living Community

-How do you know if it’s time for you or a loved one to move to an assisted living community?
-We’re sharing some of the signs to look for so that you can make the decision that’s best for you and your family.
+When is the time right for you or a loved one to move to an assisted living community?
+Here are some of the signs to look for that can help guide you and your family to make the best decision for you.

 Here are some common indications that assisted living would be a good fit:

-If your loved one is showing some of the above signs, it may be time to initiate a conversation about moving to an assisted living community.
-Assisted living at The Crossings ensures your loved one has fresh, healthy meals, help with bathing and grooming if needed, medication management, scheduled transportation to appointments and other parts of daily life that become difficult for seniors to keep up with on their own.
-Here are some of the many benefits you’ll find at our community.
+If your loved one is showing some of the above signs, it may be time to start the conversation about moving to an assisted living community.
+Assisted living at The Crossings ensures your loved one has fresh, healthy meals, help with bathing and grooming if needed, medication management, scheduled transportation to appointments and other parts of daily life that become more difficult for seniors to keep up with on their own.
+Take a look at some of the many benefits you’ll find at our community.

 Benefits of Assisted Living at The Crossings

-• Professional care – Assisted living at The Crossings means your loved one has nursing support 24 hours per day/7 days a week, plus help with bathing, grooming, medication management and much more.
+• Professional Care — At The Crossings, your loved one will receive nursing support around the clock, 24 hours a day, 7 days a week.
+They’ll also get help with daily activities such as bathing, grooming, medication management and much more, ensuring their comfort and well-being.

-• Carefree living – Residents are free to focus on what they enjoy while housekeeping, cooking and home maintenance are all taken care of for them if they so desire.
+• Carefree Living — Residents are free to focus on enjoying life, knowing that housekeeping, meal preparation and home maintenance are taken care of for them, should they choose.
+It’s all about making life easier and more enjoyable.

-• Peace of mind – With the dedicated attention of a team of assisted living professionals, you can feel more confident in your loved one’s well being.
+• Peace of Mind — With a dedicated team of assisted living professionals providing personalized care, you can rest assured your loved one’s well-being is in good hands.

 At The Crossings, we recognize each individual’s unique needs and work with families to create a personalized care plan.
 We’re here to answer any questions you may have as you consider assisted living and everything it has to offer.